~Allow me to break your feet.

 You will be beautiful~

 Universally, women have been familiar with “taboos, constraints, and exclusionary” practices.
-Her body, her sexuality and her reproductive role as a mother in society has commonly been at the center of these taboos.
-Judith Butler’s Gender Constitution essay parallels the idea of being a woman to an act.
-She makes use of Beauvoir’s claim that
+Her body, her sexuality and her reproductive role as a mother in society have commonly been at the center of these taboos.

 “one is not born, but rather, becomes a woman.”